TIBHannover/BacDiveR/.github/CONTRIBUTING.md

 Contributions through pull requests are welcome, and will be replied to within 1 or 2 (non-holi)days.

-*  We recommend that you create a Git branch for each PR, preferably with an issue number prepended to the [branch name][bn].
 *  All added or modified code should follow RStudio's style guide.
 To apply it, you can use `styler::style_pkg()`, or select the code and press `Shift`+`CTRL`/`CMD`+`A` (or go to the "Code Tools" menu > "Reformat Code").